of the Lightbody

 A walking man lifts his second leg only after the first has been placed firmly on the ground.

 A caterpillar leaves a blade of grass only when it has caught hold of another.

 Similarly does the embodied soul, following the course of its destiny, leave the former body only when it has caught hold of the next.

-"Maraka" planet signify the separation of the spirit from the fleshly body.
+Maraka agents signify the act of conscious separation of the wtwrnal spirit from its temporary experience of containerization within the fleshly body.

-The 22nd decanate from the ascendant will denote the nature of one's death via the nature of its lord, (i.e. the humor, place etc. ) Saravali, Ch 47, shloka 22
+The 22nd decanate from the ascendant will denote the nature of one's death via the nature of its lord, ( the humor, place et-cetera. ) Saravali, Ch 47, shloka 22